faceless128/readme-pro-gen/README.md

 ## Features
 Generates readme from user input
 Embeds icon for software license
-Creates links to email and GutHUb profile
+Creates links to email address and GutHUb profile

 ## Usage
 Enter the required information.